Mampenda/javascript-sorting-demo/README.md

 6. With each pass, the _largest unsorted element "bubbles up" to its correct position_.
 7. Continue until no swaps are needed.

+### Quick Sort

+Quick Sort is a divide-and-conquer algorithm that selects a pivot and partitions elements into two halves:

+- Left side: Elements smaller than the pivot.
+- Right side: Elements greater than the pivot.

+It recursively sorts both halves.
+The visualization delay (setTimeout) ensures users can see the sorting in action.

 ## Explanation of the Code

 ### HTML-file